Udispecial/Udispecial/README.md

 Hi 👋 My name is Uduak Edet
 ===========================

-Fullstack Developer
+Software Engineer/Architect
 -------------------

-Innovative and versatile software developer with over 4 years of experience in both frontend and backend development.
-Expertise in a variety of programming languages, including Typescript, JavaScript, PHP, and SQL.
-Skilled in developing user-friendly interfaces and building scalable applications using technologies such as HTML, CSS, React, Node.js, Express.js, Vue.js, Laravel, InertiaJs and MongoDB.
-Proven ability to deliver high-quality software products in an agile environment.
+Innovative software engineer/architect with 5+ years of experience delivering scalable, high-impact software solutions.
+Proven leader in driving business growth, including a 50% sales boost through an eCommerce platform and a 15% performance improvement in a school management system.
+Expert in system design, design patterns, and building robust applications using React, Node.js , Nest.js, and Flutter, with a strong focus on aligning technical excellence with business goals.

 * 🌍  I'm based in Abuja, Nigeria
 * 🖥️  See my portfolio at [MyPortfolio\[](http://https://uduak-edet.netlify.app)